MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 This article describes how to set up a Software Defined Networking (SDN) RAS gateway in the System Center 2016 - Virtual Machine Manager (VMM) fabric.

 An SDN RAS gateway is a data path element in SDN that enables site-to-site connectivity between two autonomous systems.
-Specifically, a RAS Gateway enables site-to-site connectivity between remote tenant networks and your datacenter using IPSec, Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.
+Specifically, a RAS gateway enables site-to-site connectivity between remote tenant networks and your datacenter using IPSec, Generic Routing Encapsulation (GRE) or Layer 3 Forwarding.
 [Learn more](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-for-sdn).

 ## Before you start